AlEsGoGit/chupiEventCalendar/README.md

 ## How To
 Create a ChupiEventCalendar object and provide a container as parameter in the constructor:
 `var calendar=new ChupiEventCalendar(containerDiv)`;
+Also, you can set an object "options" as second parameter.

 Use it!

 ##API

 `.setDate(Date date)`
 Change the current date in the calendar.

+`.setOptions(Object options)`
+Change the current options.
+See below for options details.

 `.loadEvents(Array events)`
 Load the events wich have to be marked in the calendar.